opil/documentation/docs/admin/OPIL/opil_server.md

 **TBA: Explanatory image!!!**

-Now for position of each labeled position you need to measure the center point of each pallet location in layout.
+Now for the position of each annotation you need to measure the center point of each pallet location in the layout.
 The exact point may be different depending on the hardware used and RAN configuration.
 The measurement is done in meters relative to the zero point.
 Measurements for each labeled position in this layout are as follows:

 ```ini
 [prod]